 Check if your PC restarts on a specific web page.

-You must stay updated about the latest cryptojacking news in case there are new techniques that pop up every month or so.
+Keep yourself updated about the latest cryptojacking news in case there are new techniques that pop up every month or so.

 Keep an eye out for your device overheating and if you have a CPU keep checking its usage from time to time and while you visit different websites, start utilizing anti-malware and antivirus software because they are very helpful in catching some of the malware as well.